-My career as a sound artist started eight years ago, becoming a freelance composer and sound designer immediately after graduation- and I’ve never looked back.
+My career as a sound artist started in 2008, becoming a freelance composer and sound designer immediately after finishing University- and I’ve never looked back.
 It is a career that has taken me all over the world and introduced me to some truly inspiring people.
 My music has been in award winning dance and theatre productions, BBC productions, short films, animations, National Trust audio walks, and sound installations.

 I believe my ability to mix recordings of everyday sounds and real instruments into my work is what sets me apart from other composers and sound designers.
 My work, whether it’s a soundtrack for a show or an installation, always aims to transport the audience so that they really feel like they are in a fictional world, even if that world is abstract or electronic.
 The use of familiar sounds in sometimes unfamiliar ways has become my trademark sound design.